Tel: 0086-15907552669 E-mail: sales@cutterbest.com

 • machining difficult materials with higher cutting pressure

-In these applications, a 4 flute end mill for steel and stainless steel or a higher-flute tool may be more suitable.
+In these applications, a 4 flute end mill or another higher-flute tool may be more suitable because it can provide better rigidity and surface finish in harder materials.

 2 Flute vs 4 Flute End Mill: Quick Selection Guide